 If you end up having one too many, drinking a pint of water before you go to bed will help keep you hydrated.
 If you’re lucky, it may also help prevent a hangover in the morning.
 If you do wake up with a hangover, it’ll still help to drink plenty of water.

 And always have breakfast – it will help you manage your blood sugar.
-If you can’t face food or you’ve been sick, drink as many fluids as you can, including some sugary (non-diet) drinks if your blood sugar levels are low.
+If you can’t face food or you’ve been sick, drink as many fluids as possible including some sugary (non-diet) drinks if your blood sugar levels are low.

-If you’ve got a blood sugar meter at home, check your levels regularly the next day.
+Checking your blood sugar levels regularly the next day may help you prevent a hypo before it happens.
 The symptoms of having a hypo are similar to feelings of a hangover, so you need to know if you’re having one.
 No matter how awful you feel, you need to treat a hypo straight away.
 Don’t ignore it.

-If you take insulin, you might need to change your dose depending on what your levels are.
+If you take insulin, you might need to change your dose depending on what your blood sugar levels are.
 Talk to your healthcare team about what you should be doing.

 There's no 'best' alcoholic drink for people with diabetes.
 If you're going to drink, it's good to be aware of all the facts so you can choose the types of drinks best for you: